 Don, I’m amazed at what these little patches are doing f or my 7-9 year-old team.
 They are more focused and they all can’t wait for the next "patch ceremony" to see who wins.
 I only give them out for stuff they can control like defensive decisions, hustle, attitude, character etc. We had a big trouble-maker on the team who is suddenly fairly well-behaved in hopes to win a patch.
 Thanks! ~ Coach Steve

-I first used the patches three years ago as an idea from another coach who had used them and really liked how the kids responded.
+I first used the patches in 2008 as an idea from another coach who had used them and really liked how the kids responded.
 I gave it a try and it was a great success as the kids enjoyed getting the patches and as a coach I was able to reward kids for playing hard, hustling, and giving their best effort.
 Often players will evaluate their game based on how many hits they had or whether or not they made errors in the field.
 With the patches I'm able to

 reward the kids for things that might not show up in the scorebook.
 This can be especially handy if you know a player is a little down because of a strike out or two or a bad play in the field.
 You can pick out something that they did well during the game and reward them with a patch.
 This can really help them feel good about their contribution during the game.